FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-tag-cloud.md

 ```html
 <ff-tag-cloud min-font-size="10" max-font-size="40" word-count="50" unit="px"></ff-tag-cloud>
 ```
-**NOTE:**
+> Note
+>
-Changing `word-count` when `disable-auto` is not set will trigger a tag cloud request to FACT-Finder followed by a DOM update.
-The default action of a click on a tag cloud child element will trigger a FACT-Finder search for that word.
-You can prevent this behavior by setting the `ffPreventDefault` on the `entry-clicked` event.
+> Changing `word-count` when `disable-auto` is not set will trigger a tag cloud request to FACT-Finder followed by a DOM update.
+> The default action of a click on a tag cloud child element will trigger a FACT-Finder search for that word.
+> You can prevent this behavior by setting the `ffPreventDefault` on the `entry-clicked` event.
-`word-count` is the only property which triggers a request to FACT-Finder when its value is changed.
+> `word-count` is the only property which triggers a request to FACT-Finder when its value is changed.

 **Example snippet: Prevent default click event and redirect to different page:**